Detroit Film Theatre

 The theater’s color scheme is ivory, gold and red.

-Dolby sound was added in 1979, and in 1987, a nearly half million dollar restoration restored some of the theater’s original glory, though today is undergoing another renovation, along with the rest of the DIA, which is to last until 2005.
-However, the Film Theatre is remaining open.
+Dolby sound was added in 1979, and in 1987, a nearly half million dollar restoration restored some of the theater’s original glory.
+It underwent another restoration in 2005.

 A cafe operates today on the balcony level, in the Crystal Gallery, before and after the feature.